xzenglab/resources-for-DDIs-prediction-using-DL/README.md

 # A comprehensive evaluation of deep and graph learning on drug-drug interactions prediction
 This is a repository to help all readers who are interested in DDIs prediction.
-If you find there are other resources with this topic missing, feel free to let us know via github issues, pull requests or email: jack_lin@xtu.edu.cn.
+If you find there are other resources with this topic missing, feel free to let us know via github issues, pull requests or email: xzeng@foxmail.com.
 We will update this repository and paper on a regular basis to maintain up-to-date.

 ## Menu